Energy efficiency in transport: Automobiles

+Common efficiency measures

 Automobile fuel efficiency is most commonly expressed in terms of the volume of fuel consumed per one hundred kilometres (l/100 km), but in some countries (including the United States, the United Kingdom and India) it is more commonly expressed in terms of the distance per volume fuel consumed (km/L or miles per gallon).

 This is complicated by the different energy content of fuels such as petrol and diesel.

 The Oak Ridge National Laboratory (ORNL) states that the energy content of unleaded petrol is 115,000 British thermal unit (BTU) per US gallon (32 MJ/L) compared to 130,500 BTU per US gallon (36.4 MJ/L) for diesel.

-Due to the efficiency of electric motors, electric cars are much more efficient than their internal combustion engine counterparts, consuming on the order of 38 megajoules (38 000 kJ) per 100 km in comparison to 142 megajoules per 100 km for combustion powered cars.
+Life-cycle energy use

+Automobiles have significant energy use in their life cycle, not directly attributable to the running of the vehicle.

-A second important consideration is the energy costs of producing energy.
+An important consideration is the energy costs of producing the energy form used by the automobile.

 Bio-fuels, electricity and hydrogen, for instance, have significant energy inputs in their production.

 Hydrogen production efficiency are 50–70% when produced from natural gas, and 10–15% from electricity.

 The efficiency of hydrogen production, as well as the energy required to store and transport hydrogen, must to be combined with the vehicle efficiency to yield net efficiency.

 Because of this, hydrogen automobiles are one of the least efficient means of passenger transport, generally around 50 times as much energy must be put into the production of hydrogen compared to how much is used to move the car.

-A third consideration to take into account when calculating energy efficiency of automobiles is the occupancy rate of the vehicle.